dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Rationale

-Not every type that the compiler can represent internally is expressible using exisiting D syntax.
+Not every type that the compiler can represent internally is expressible using existing D syntax.
 For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type and not get parsing errors.
 Semantic problems may still arise due to visibility.